junaid-16/attention_span_detection/README.md

 # attention-detection
-attention detection of a learner in an inline class
+attention detection of a learner in an online class